 The better Tableau developers I have come across are business people with technical knowledge.
 Tableau development teams generally work in partnership with an accompanying IT team but not as part of that IT team.

 A good Tableau developer does require a reasonable level of technical understanding.
 As well as knowing how to use Tableau software, good database and ETL skills are very useful.

 However to really excel in the role the key is what information is provided to the business.
 In other words the quality of the reports; the information they provide.

 - Do they fully support decision making?

 - Are they simple to understand?

-To produce top class reporting it’s essential to understand what information the business users need (which isn’t necessarily what they think they want), why they need it and how they use it.
+To produce top class reporting it’s vital to understand what information the business users need.
+Although what they need isn’t necessarily what they think they want.
+Also to understand why they need it and how they use it.
 This level of business understanding is harder to acquire sat away from the business in an IT function.

 Perhaps the organisational decision makers should also picture Tableau slightly differently.
-I believe Tableau, as a company, would like to see themselves viewed similarly to Excel, with everyone in an organisation having Tableau Desktop on their machines, as Excel is today.
+I believe Tableau, as a company, would like to see themselves viewed similarly to Excel.
+They want everyone in an organisation having Tableau Desktop on their machines, as Excel is today.
 Would it make sense for everyone who builds models in Excel to sit within IT?